-Prior to his arrival at Miami Children’s Hospital in 1999, Dr. Rossi served as founder and Director of the Pediatric Intensive Care Unit of Mount Sinai Hospital in New York.
+Prior to his arrival at Nicklaus Children's Hospital, formerly Miami Children’s Hospital, in 1999, Dr. Rossi served as founder and Director of the Pediatric Intensive Care Unit of Mount Sinai Hospital in New York.
 In addition to his role as a cardiac intensivist, Dr. Rossi is also fully trained in pediatric cardiac electrophysiology.
 After completing his fellowship in pediatric cardiology at St. Christopher’s Hospital for Children in Philadelphia, Dr. Rossi went on to pursue further sub-specialty training in electrophysiology at the Children’s Hospital of Philadelphia.

 Dr. Rossi has published and has lectured extensively around the world and is an internationally renowned expert in children with complex physiology following congenital heart surgery.
 His extensive clinical experience in all aspects of cardiac critical care and innovative research designs add to his role as Director of the Cardiac Intensive Care Unit.
 Dr. Rossi’s current research interests center around the identification of various metabolic parameters to improve the care of children in the post-operative period.

 The Heart Program at Nicklaus Children’s, a world leader in pediatric cardiology and cardiovascular surgery for the care of children with congenital heart disease, serves as a beacon to families confronting the reality of a child or newborn with a heart defect.
 The Heart Program offers the most innovative and least invasive approaches to the treatment of congenital heart disease, including many first-in-the-world procedures that were pioneered right here by The Heart Program’s own internationally renowned cardiologists and cardiovascular surgeons.